 This study includes an interdisciplinary team of faculty, research staff, graduate students, and undergraduates from the University of Minnesota’s Department of Writing Studies and the University of Minnesota Medical School.
 The team has worked together for the last year conducting usability and user experience research on an web-based health intervention module.
 As part of this work, our team has developed methodological insights that will extend existing conversations in the growing area of patient experience design (PXD).

-Kessler, M. M., Breuch, L. K., Stambler, D., Campeau, K., Riggins, L., Feddema, E., & Doornink, S. & Misono, S. (Accepted).
+Kessler, M. M., Breuch, L. K., Stambler, D., Campeau, K., Riggins, L., Feddema, E., & Doornink, S. & Misono, S. (Forthcoming).
 User experience in health and medicine: Building methods for patient experience design in multidisciplinary collaborations.
 Journal of Technical Writing and Communication.

 Building Digital Literacy through Exploration and Curation of Emerging Technologies